Macron urges UK and France to reduce reliance on U.S. and China in rare Westminster address

 He warned of the “excessive dependencies” on the United States and China, calling for the UK and France to work together to protect European sovereignty and resilience.
 “We need to de-risk our economies and our societies from this dual dependency,” he said.

-The three-day visit included several cultural and economic exchanges, notably the announcement of a £1.1 billion investment by French utility EDF in a UK nuclear power station, and plans to lend the Bayeux Tapestry to Britain for the first time in over 900 years.
+The three-day visit included several cultural and economic exchanges, notably the announcement of a £1.1 billion (€1.2 billion) investment by French energy provider EDF in a UK nuclear power station, and plans to lend the Bayeux Tapestry to Britain for the first time in more than 900 years.

-In parallel, the UK and France are holding talks on a proposed asylum returns deal aimed at deterring cross-Channel people-smuggling.
+In parallel, UK and France are holding talks on a proposed asylum returns deal aimed at deterring cross-Channel people-smuggling.
 Britain has proposed a one-for-one returns mechanism, though France has so far resisted bilateral solutions, preferring EU-wide coordination.

 Despite lingering differences, both governments have cooperated closely on Ukraine, with joint plans for a military force to support Kyiv if a ceasefire with Russia is reached.